 - Smoke detectors must be interconnected – one triggered smoke detector activates all of them.
 Not all types of smoke alarms have the “interconnection” feature, which is extremely important – smoke developing in one section of the house would activate the closest device and automatically all of them at the same time.

-While remodeling, hard wiring and interconnection of smoke detectors is not required if finishes would have to be removed.
+While remodeling, a hard wiring and interconnection of smoke detectors is not required if finishes would have to be removed.
 However, you can still achieve maximum protection by using an interconnected wireless smoke alarm system.

 - The smoke alarm shall be clearly audible in all bedrooms over the background noise levels with all intervening doors closed.
 That’s why regular testing of the smoke detector siren is so important – just like any mechanical / electronic device – sometimes they fail.